apache/drill/_docs/sql-reference/data-types/020-date-time-and-timestamp.md

 To cast interval data to interval types you can query from a data source such as JSON, see the example in the section, ["Casting Intervals"]({{site.baseurl}}/docs/data-type-conversion/#casting-intervals).

-### Literal Interval Exampls
+### Literal Interval Examples

 In the following example, the INTERVAL keyword followed by 200 adds 200 years to the timestamp.
-The parentheticated 3 in `YEAR(3)` specifies the precision of the year interval, 3 digits in this case to support the hundreds interval.
+The 3 in parentheses in `YEAR(3)` specifies the precision of the year interval, 3 digits in this case to support the hundreds interval.

     SELECT CURRENT_TIMESTAMP + INTERVAL '200' YEAR(3) FROM sys.version;
     +--------------------------+